 |MGMT8270 Leading People and Change 6 units||MGMT8015 Entrepreneurship and Innovation 6 units||MGMT8022 Strategic Management 6 units||MGMT8003 Organisational Behaviour 6 units|

-A Bachelor degree or international equivalent with minimum GPA of 5.0/7.0.
+The minimum academic requirement to be considered for the ANU MBA is a completed Australian Bachelor degree or international equivalent with a minimum GPA of 5.0/7.0.

-An ANU Graduate Certificate of Management with minimum GPA of 5.0/7.0.
+- A completed ANU Graduate Certificate of Management with minimum GPA of 5.0/7.0; or

-A minimum GMAT (Graduate Management Admission Test) score of 600 or higher.
+- A minimum GMAT (Graduate Management Admission Test) score of 600 or higher; or